Glass Defects Analyses

 - Bubble features and estimated composition in the product -> identification

-Our laboratory is equipped with latest technology including three Mass Spectrometers, SEM/EDX microprobe, various optical microscopes, stress measurement device and very precise sample preparation equipment to address any melting, refining and forming defect problem in any kind of glass product.
+Our laboratory is equipped with latest technology including three Mass Spectrometers, SEM/EDX microprobe, various optical microscopes and very precise sample preparation equipment to address any melting, refining and forming defect problem in any kind of glass product.

 It is the biggest world independent laboratory for glass defects.